Bayer to retire Monsanto’s name upon completion of merger

 Retiring Monsanto's name from Bayer's portfolio is, apart from standard M&A practice, a prudent public relations move for the German company.
 Monsanto has received heavy criticism over the years for a series of controversies, mostly related to its strict control of its genetically modified crops.

-The company has been accused of driving farmers into debt by not allowing standard farming practices, like carrying over seeds into the next season and litigating farmers for proprietary seeds that may have blown onto their fields from neighbouring farms.
-In India in particular, Monsanto's practices were widely blamed for being a factor in a spate of farmers' suicides.
+The company has been accused of farmers into debt by not allowing standard farming practices, like carrying over seeds into the next season and litigating farmers for proprietary seeds that may have blown onto their fields from neighbouring farms.
+In India in particular, Monsanto's business practices were widely blamed for being a factor in a spate of farmers' suicides.
 Monsanto has disagreed with these accusations, arguing that its patents and tactics are necessary for protecting its business interests and the millions of dollars it has spent on research and product development.

 As part of the US Department of Justice's approval of the merger, Bayer also agreed to divest its business units that were in competition with Monsanto, as well as certain intellectual property and R&D projects that overlap with Monsanto's portfolio.